prajapati-sumit/SKP-Shell/README.md

 ## Executional Details

 1. Any command ending with `&` is treated as a background process the shell does not wait for its execution.
-If such a process requests terminal control, it will automatically suspended in the background.
+If such a process requests terminal control, it will be automatically suspended in the background.
 The shell keeps track of all background processes and alerts the user on their completion.

 2.  <kbd>|</kbd> is used for piping of commands, i.e, `stdout` of one command serves as `stdin` for the next. <br>
     Example: